-Many looked after children do not want school staff to be aware of their care status because it makes them feel "different".
+Many children in care and children previously in care do not want school staff to be aware of their care status because it makes them feel "different".
 Therefore, we will negotiate with the child to identify who should be aware of their care status.
 However, we do acknowledge that in some cases, such as if the child has a severe learning difficulty, this many not be possible.

-The named Governor will work in co-operation with the Head Teacher and Designated Teacher as the named staff responsible for ensuring that all looked after children have equal access to all learning opportunities in line with their peers.
-The Head Teacher and Designated Teacher also have specific responsibilities for supporting the rest of the staff in their training and work with looked after children.
+The named Governor will work in co-operation with the Head Teacher and Designated Teacher as the named staff responsible for ensuring that all Children in Care have equal access to all learning opportunities in line with their peers.
+The Head Teacher and Designated Teacher also have specific responsibilities for supporting the rest of the staff in their training and work with children in care and children previously in care.

-The named Governor at St. Clement's C. of E. Academy is Mrs K. Sheckler (Safeguarding Gov)
+The named Governor at St. Clement's C. of E. Academy is Mrs Sheckler (Safeguarding Gov)